 - Marathon, the precursor to the Video Game/Halo series, was full of these.
 The most famous examples would be punching switches to activate them (instead of just tapping TAB) just because one could, and mercilessly slaughtering each and every BOB (unarmed friendlies) in a level, just for cruelty's sake.

 - Jumping in World of Warcraft: Doesn't help that the elven races and the worgen have a 50/50 chance of doing a midair flip/spin.

-- Back Dashing was a mechanic introduced in Castlevania: Symphony of the Night.
+- Back Dashing was a mechanic introduced in Symphony of the Night.
 It allows a player to dash backwards and was supposed to emulate a vampire's super speed, seeing as Alucard is half-vampire.
 Sure enough, everybody started using it to get everywhere backwards and faster.
-They even gave it to Juste Belmont later, who's a human (albeit magical), and he also gained a forward dash (doesn't stop some people from doing it backwards).
-Later games gave it a more sensible equivalent (a backwards moving spin-shuffle in Portrait of Ruin, a backwards role in Order Of Ecclesia), but that doesn't stop the fact that it's there.
+They even gave it to Juste Belmont in Harmony of Dissonance, who's a human (albeit magical), and he also gained a forward dash (doesn't stop some people from doing it backwards).
+Later games gave it a more sensible equivalent (a backwards moving spin-shuffle in Portrait of Ruin, a backwards role in Order of Ecclesia), but that doesn't stop the fact that it's there.
 They also diminished the usefulness by creating lag between dashes, which still doesn't stop people from doing it, only speedrunners.
-They even gave it to characters that didn't have it in Harmony Of Despair, even 8-bit Simon and Julius who had a much more useful forward dash.
+They even gave it to characters that didn't have it in Harmony of Despair, even 8-bit Simon and Julius who had a much more useful forward dash.

 - Some people also like doing flying kicks at an angle to hit the ground, which had a unique sliding animations in some games.